srividya1821/Superstore-Analysis/README.md

 - Standard class ship mode is more profitable.
 - Both the East region and the year 2019 achieved the highest sales figures .
   ![Image](https://github.com/user-attachments/assets/ae160711-37f4-4f5e-975c-d02e2e87c7fa)
-  ## Final Conclusion:
-- Offer free financial planning tools, webinars, or one-on-one consultations and Position the bank as a partner in their financial journey.
-- Offer exclusive benefits like priority service to senior citizens.
-- Design programs that reward tenure, product usage, or referrals.